markusressel/openhasp-config-manager/README.md

   }
 ```

-### Preprocessing
+### Config File Preprocessing

-openhasp-config-manager runs all configuration files through a preprocessor, which allows us to use
+openhasp-config-manager runs all configuration files through various preprocessors, which allow us to use
-features the original file format doesn't support, like f.ex. templating.
+features the original file formats do not support by themselves, like f.ex. templating.

 #### Templating

-You can use Jinja2 templates inside of values.
-You can access each of the objects using the
+You can use Jinja2 templates inside all jsonl object values.
+To access the value of another object in a
-`pXbY` syntax established by openHASP, where `X` is the `page` of an object and `Y` is its `id`.
+template, you can use the `pXbY` syntax established by openHASP, where `X` is the `page` of an object and
+`Y` is its `id`. openhasp-config-manager even tries to resolve templates that lead to other templates.
+Be careful not to create loops in this way though.

 You can use the full functionality of Jinja2 like f.ex. math operations, function calls or type conversions.